oklaja/logP_ecc/README.md

 # logP prediction

 This repository demonstrates the use of Spektral tensorflow library for the prediction of logP values from molecular structure, a QSPR model. logP values are predicted using an Edge-Conditioned Convolutional layers (ECC) and Attention Pooling from Spektral.
-This combination had a very good performance on several QSPR tasks I have tested.
+This combination had a very good performance on several QSPR tasks I have tested and achieves SOTA results comparing to empirical and physical (e.g. QM) models in SAMPL6 and SAMPL7 challanges in logP prediction.

 ## logP dataset